cerier/Allagan-Meme-Bot/README.md

 ## Architecture

 The architecture is a containerized .Net 5 worker application.
 In my implementation, the container is hosted in Azure Container Services and the back end is an Azure SQL Database.
+It can also be hosted cheaply on Docker Desktop.

 Credits to Niels Swimberghe for the very good .Net Core / Container / Azure 'how-to' on: https://swimburger.net/blog/azure/how-to-create-a-discord-bot-using-the-dotnet-worker-template-and-host-it-on-azure-container-instances

-## Container Deployment Notes
+## Container Deployment Notes (Azure)

 Login to the ACR and build the image locally then push it up using two commands:
 ```